utexas-public-history/tower/_posts/2016-05-01-07-mcquisition-texas-gun-culture.md

     </div>
   </div>
   <p class="caption">
     Three examples of some of the images used on Winchester calendars used to sell rifles.
-The images were richly colored and presented a far more emotive emotive image of guns that made them items of symbolic significance, not just tools.
-Images courtesy of the Buffalo Bill Center of the West.
+The images were richly colored and presented a far more emotive emotive image of guns that made them items of symbolic significance, not just tools. <span class="credit">Images courtesy of the <a href="https://centerofthewest.org">Buffalo Bill Center of the West</a></span>
   </p>
 </div>